 • Preheat the oven to 350 degrees F.

 • In a large pot, warm the olive oil over medium heat.
-Add the chopped onion and stir for about 5 minutes, until soft.
-Then add the garlic and cook for 1 more minute.
+Add the chopped onion and stir for about 5 minutes, until translucent.

-• To the pot, add the molasses, brown sugar, ketchup, salt, apple cider vinegar, vegan Worcestershire sauce and Sriracha hot sauce.
+• To the pot, add the molasses, brown sugar, maple syrup, ketchup, salt, smoked paprika, apple cider vinegar, vegan Worcestershire sauce, mustard, Sriracha hot sauce and water.
 Stir well, then add the drained and rinsed beans.

 • Keep warm until ready to serve.